NordicSemiconductor/pc-nrfconnect-programmer/doc/docs/programming_thingy.md

    You can identify the nRF5340 DK by its PCA number PCA10095 and its ID that is printed on the label sticker on the DK.

     !!! note "Note"
-        If the nRF5340 DK does not show up in the drop-down list, press Ctrl-R in Windows or command-R in macOS to restart the Programmer application.
+        If the nRF5340 DK does not show up in the drop-down list, press Ctrl-R in Windows or command-R in macOS to restart the {{app_name}}.

 1. Click **Add file** in the **FILE** section, and select **Browse**.<br/>
    A file explorer window appears.